tiffanysimione/TiffanySimione/README.md

 - ⚡ Fun fact: ...
 -->
 #### Thanks for stopping by!
-I enjoy tackling new challenges and creating beautiful experiences from scratch.
-I'm excited to use my problem-solving skills and creativity to a lifetime of learning and growth.
+As a highly motivated and enthusiastic individual, I find great satisfaction in tackling new challenges and creating beautiful experiences from scratch.
+There's something exhilarating about taking on a project that is completely new and using my skills and creativity to turn it into something incredible

 #### Languages and Tools